salilkanade/NYCTaxiWebApp/README.md

     | Pricing Tier      | Select **Standard S0** [See Pricing Info](https://azure.microsoft.com/en-us/pricing/details/azure-maps/)

 5. Read the **License and Privacy Statement** and select the checkbox.
-6. Once the new Azure Maps resource has been provision, navigate to the newly deployed resource and locate the **Authentication** tab under the **Settings** subheading.
+6. Once the new Azure Maps resource has been provisioned, navigate to the newly deployed resource and locate the **Authentication** tab under the **Settings** subheading.
 You will need to grab the key later on.

 ---